 several numbers have some sort of mystical significance in the Bible, the ones

+of primary importance are three, four, seven, and twelve.
 Interestingly enough, all of the numbers convey some aspect of completion, wholeness,

 totality, perfection, or power.

 In the book of Revelation numbers do not actually define amounts at all, but they represent concepts.
 The number twenty-four, for example, is meaningless as an amount — there are not exactly twenty-four elders sitting on twenty-four thrones up in some far-off heaven somewhere; but what the number signifies, the priesthood of God, is vital.
 The number 144,000 mentioned in the Revelation is relatively unimportant as a number; but when we understand that it is a multiple of twelve, and that twelve is the number of divine government, then twelve squared by itself times a thousand (the number representing the day of the Lord) represents the absolute fullness and perfection of divine government within a people in the day of the Lord!

 It is the most frequently used number in the Bible!
 The Hebrew word for seven is sheba.

 be complete…to seven oneself, i.e. swear by repeating a declaration seven times.”
 That is how the ancients swore, by repeating